DaronTan/Asg1/README.md

 - Feature 7: Games section.
 User will get to see games Daron has created.
 The games showcased are in a grid layout similar to artworks section. the layout is also responsive.
 - Feature 8: Games section.
 Similar to artworks, the user get to see some description about the game when they hover over an image.
 - Feature 9: Games section.
 Each game has their own slideshow which is interactable when users click on the arrows on the slideshow.
 The arrows allow the user to see more images/videos about each game and the images/videos would swap and rotate with each other seamlessly.
+- Feature 10: Contact section.
+User get to know Daron's contact details such as email address, phone number, links to socials such as LinkedIn etc.
+- Feature 11: Contact section.
+User get to send a message to Daron using the form included in the contact section.
+The form has input fields for user name, email address, phone number, a text field for the message and there is a submit button as well.
+- Feature 12: Contact section.
+The form has input validation except for phone number field due to different lengths in phone numbers for different countries.
+- Feature 13: Contact section.
+User gets a pop up upon submitting the form.
+The pop up lets the user know that the message has been sent succssfully and users can close pop up to continue using the website.
+- Feature 14: Website does not reload to a new website when submitting the form.
+- Feature 15: Website has smooth scrolling so when users click on a section on the navigation bar, the transition is smooth.
+- Feature 16: Contact section.
+The social media icons open links to the website on another tab instead of the same tab.
+User can browse both websites simultaneously.

+##### Features left to implement

+- Feature 1: A better pop up.
+The pop up is not very efficient as after user closes pop up, the user is sent to the top of the webpage and not where they were at previously.
+- Feature 2: More designs to further make the webpage more attractive and unique.
+User may get a better impression of Daron.